joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 Numpy: Used to to perform mathematical operations on arrays.

+Bootstrap:

 Datetime: Used to manipulate date of births, time on ice, and other relevant statistics.

 MySQL: Used to house our data.
+Relational database used.

 ## Table of Contents